The Future of Work and Innovation

-Learning how to think, test, and solve like an entrepreneur will help you make the most of skills you’ve already developed through your HDR program.
-In this module, you’ll learn practical, hands-on tools and strategies to create change and implement real-world solutions to real-world problems.
+Learning how to think, test and solve like an entrepreneur will help you make the most of skills you’ve already developed through your HDR program.
+In this module, you’ll learn hands-on tools and strategies for finding real-world solutions to real-world problems.

-Part 1 of the module offers an overview of key entrepreneurial methods and approaches to problem solving, including how entrepreneurs approach disruption as an opportunity rather than a threat, estimate the value of an opportunity, and compare opportunities.
+- Part 1: Key entrepreneurial methods and approaches to problem solving – including how entrepreneurs approach disruption as an opportunity rather than a threat, estimate the value of an opportunity, and compare opportunities.
 You’ll identify opportunities to create value while acting on your personal values and passions.

-Part 2 of the module focuses on rapidly testing potential solutions through “lean” experiments.
-You’ll learn how entrepreneurs identify what assumptions most need to be tested, plan a rapid experiment, and develop prototypes they can test.
-You’ll walk through the steps of planning your own lean experiment.
+- Part 2: Focuses on rapidly testing potential solutions through “lean” experiments.
+You’ll learn how entrepreneurs identify what assumptions most need to be tested, plan a rapid experiment, and develop prototypes.
+You’ll also walk through the steps of planning your own lean experiment.

-Upon completing this module, students should be able to:
+Upon completing this module you will be able to:

 - Recognise opportunities to create value through your work